woossi0/suite/docs/usermanual/source/processing/scripting/processcomposite.rst

 Process inputs and metadata
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Next define the process inputs and metadata.
-Enclosed all of these definitions in a process block:
+Enclose all of these definitions in a process block:

 **Python**